Dutch barn: Distribution

 The Dutch barn was widely distributed in areas of New Jersey and New York.
 Dutch barns have been identified in southwestern Michigan, Illinois, and Kentucky in the United States Midwest.
 The Illinois and Kentucky examples may have been misidentified when recorded, and might have been Midwest three portal barns instead.
 However, New Jersey Dutch are documented as having settled in Henry and Mercer counties in Kentucky so there may be reason to believe that the barns in Kentucky may actually be Dutch Barns.
 Further research is warranted.

-Dutch barns in Canada
+In Canada

 North of Toronto, Ontario, Dutch barns were found in the Dutch settled areas.

-Dutch barns in the United Kingdom
+In the United Kingdom

 What are called Dutch barns in the United Kingdom are sometimes called a hay barrack in the U.S., a specific type of barn developed for the storage of hay.
 They have a roof, but no walls.
 These are a relatively recent development in the history of British farm architecture, most examples dating from the 19th century.
 Nowadays they are more commonly used to store straw.
 They also are called pole barns and hay barns.